thegazettedata/c3charts/readme.md

 ```

 NOTE: You must include "scrolling:no" in the iframe for this solution to work on iPhones.
 The code that makes these responsive iframes work is found here: [http://thegazette.com/js/article-embeds.js](http://thegazette.com/js/article-embeds.js).
 Find the "findResponsiveIframes()" for the code.

+#Deploy to FTP server
+Make sure you have Homebrew installed, if you don't already:

+	ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"

+Install node via Homebrew:

+	brew install node

+Install npm dependencies:

+	npm install

+Make sure Grunt is install correctly:

+	sudo npm install -g grunt-cli

+-- Note: Dependencies for Grunt are put into package.json.
+If any new dependencies are put in there, you need to install them by running:

+	npm install

+Finally, once all that is installed, you can deploy your project to our FTP server by running:

+	grunt deploy --project=name_of_project_here

+Replace "name_of_project_here" with the name of the project you created